mtumilowicz/java12-elasticsearch-inverted-index-workshop/README.md

         * token indexing — stores those tokens into the index
             * sent to Lucene to be indexed for the document
             * make up the inverted index
+    * The analysis chain that is applied to a full-text field during indexing is also used at search time.
+        * When you query a full-text field, the query text undergoes the same analysis before the terms are looked up in the index
 * inverted indexing
     * Lucene data structure where it keeps a list of where each word belong
     * example: index in the book with words and what pages they appear